gamy004/web-development-workshop/docs/FRONTEND_WORKSHOP.md

 ## Add a new page: todo-list

-## Add ability to create, edit and delete todo list items
+## Add ability to create, edit and delete todo list items including validation

 ## Build a table to display user's todo list